Home » National Day for Truth and Reconciliation Resources

 This day provides an opportunity for all staff, physicians, and community members to engage in reflection, learning, and actions that foster understanding, healing, and a commitment to Indigenous communities.

-As we approach Truth and Reconciliation Day on September 30th, the Winnipeg health region is committed to honoring the legacy of residential school survivors and their families, while actively participating in meaningful actions towards reconciliation.
+As we approach the National Day for Truth and Reconciliation on September 30, the Winnipeg health region is committed to honoring the legacy of residential school survivors and their families, while actively participating in meaningful actions towards reconciliation.

 This day provides an opportunity for all staff, physicians, and community members to engage in reflection, learning, and actions that foster understanding, healing, and a commitment to Indigenous communities.